ImplFerris/pico-pico/src/debugging/gdb/finding-main.md

 0x10000148 <+60>:    udf     #0
 ```

-The Reset Handler calls a function located at `0x1000031c`, which GDB shows as main.
-But this is not our Rust main yet.
+The Reset Handler calls a function located at `0x1000031c`, which GDB shows as main - but this is not our Rust main yet.

 ## What is this "main"?